New Deal Terminal A, National Airport - Arlington VA

 The first Washington DC airport was built during the New Deal.
 Long known as National Airport, it was renamed for former President Ronald Reagan in 1998.
 Most locals still refer to it by its former name.

 The airport opened for business in June 1941 and President Roosevelt attended the opening ceremony.
-It is likely that work continue on the site for some time thereafter.
+It is likely that work continued on the site for some time thereafter.

 The Index to WPA Projects in the National Archives describes WPA work on the site in 1941: “Construct airport facilities…completing the construction of hangars, buildings, and other structures and facilities; constructing runways, aprons, taxi strips, roads, walks, parking areas and lightning and air navigation facilities; filling, grading and draining; landscaping; incidental and appurtenant work.”

-According to the Washington Post, this work employed 2,837 workers with $5,503,000 worth of work, and included a landing field for Pan American Airways.
+According to the Washington Post, this work employed 2,837 workers with a budget of $5,503,000, and it included a landing field for Pan American Airways.